Nsustain/.github/profile/README.md

   <b>WHAT NEXT?</b>
 </p>

-You could to
+You could go to
 [our website](https://codersforearth.com)
 and see if there's any project you'd love to invest your time in, or you could even become a contributor of this website itself.
-Our website is fully open-source.
+Our website is open-source.